RoshnaVakkeel/Chem_Around_Us/README.md

         <br>
     - Media queries are used in the website to adjust to the available space on different screen sizes.
     <br>
-    - The quiz was tested in Google Chrome, Mozilla Firefox, and Microsoft Edge.
-It works well in all browsers.
+    - The quiz was tested in Google Chrome and Microsoft Edge.
+It works well in these browsers.
+    Mozilla Firefox shows compatibility issues.

 - <h3 id="wireframes"> Wireframes </h3>